Elastic modulus

-An elastic modulus (also known as modulus of elasticity (MOE)) is a quantity that describes an object's or substance's resistance to being deformed elastically (i.e., non-permanently) when a stress is applied to it.
+An elastic modulus is a quantity that describes an object's or substance's resistance to being deformed elastically (i.e., non-permanently) when a stress is applied to it.

 Definition

-The elastic modulus of an object is defined as the slope of its stress–strain curve in the elastic deformation region: A stiffer material will have a higher elastic modulus.
+The elastic modulus of an object is defined as the slope of its stress–strain curve in the elastic deformation region; a stiffer material will have a higher elastic modulus.
 An elastic modulus has the form: